LearnVerse/dinoModule/Assets/Scripts/Mirror.md

 ## SyncVar

-- Only on classes inhereting NetworkBehavior
+- Only on classes inheriting NetworkBehavior
 - Sync servers to clients on objects
 - Shows latest state of the variable